Aliases for G6PC Gene

 G6PC (Glucose-6-Phosphatase Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with G6PC include Glycogen Storage Disease Ia and Glycogen Storage Disease Due To Glucose-6-Phosphatase Deficiency Type Ia.
+Diseases associated with G6PC include Glycogen Storage Disease Ia and Glycogen Storage Disease Due To Glucose-6-Phosphatase Deficiency.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Glucagon signaling pathway.
 GO annotations related to this gene include phosphotransferase activity, alcohol group as acceptor and glucose-6-phosphatase activity.
-An important paralog of this gene is G6PC3.
+An important paralog of this gene is G6PC2.

 UniProtKB/Swiss-Prot for G6PC Gene

 Hydrolyzes glucose-6-phosphate to glucose in the endoplasmic reticulum.
 Forms with the glucose-6-phosphate transporter (SLC37A4/G6PT) the complex responsible for glucose production through glycogenolysis and gluconeogenesis.
 Hence, it is the key enzyme in homeostatic regulation of blood glucose levels.